PramodDutta/Py2xWebAutomationPrograms/README.md

 - **New Selenium 4.x+**: Features and improvements introduced in Selenium 4 and later versions.
 - **Cloud Testing - BrowserStack Demo**: Demonstration of cloud testing using BrowserStack.

-## Conclusion

-This documentation provides a comprehensive guide to utilizing Selenium with Pytest along with a framework structure for efficient web testing in Python.
-Following the outlined practices and principles will help in creating robust and maintainable automated tests for web applications.

----

-Feel free to customize and expand upon this template to fit the specifics of your project and requirements!
-Let me know if you need further assistance.